syncfusion-content/blazor-docs/blazor/datagrid/lazy-load-grouping.md

 When you enable this feature, the Grid will render only the initial level caption rows in the collapsed state at grouping.
 The child rows of each caption will be fetched from the server and render in the Grid when you expand the caption row.

-The caption row expand/collapse state will be persisted on paging and Grid pages count will be determined based on the caption and child rows.
+The caption row expand/collapse state will be persisted on paging and grid pages count will be determined based on the caption and child rows.

-To enable lazy load grouping in the datagrid, set the **EnableLazyLoading** as true in [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GroupSettings) component.
+To enable lazy load grouping in the datagrid, set the `EnableLazyLoading` as true in [GridGroupSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_GroupSettings) component.

 The following sample code demonstrates the above,